 In connection with our audit, nothing came to our attention that caused us to believe that Independent School District No. 763 failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for School Districts.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding Independent School District No. 763's noncompliance with the above-referenced provisions.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding Independent School District No. 763's noncompliance with the above-referenced provisions, insofar as they relate to accounting matters.

-The purpose of this report is solely to describe the scope of our testing of compliance and the results of that testing, and not to provide an opinion on compliance.
+The purpose of this report is solely to describe the scope of our testing of compliance with the requirements of the Minnesota Legal Compliance Audit Guide for School Districts and the results of that testing, and not to provide an opinion on compliance.
 Accordingly, this communication is not suitable for any other purpose.

-lifton Larson Allen LLP
+ton Larson Allen LLP

-MEDFORD PUBLIC SCHOOLS INDEPENDENT SCHOOL DISTRICT NO. 763 SUMMARY OF FINDINGS AND RESPONSES YEAR ENDED JUNE 30, 2018
+MEDFORD PUBLIC SCHOOLS INDEPENDENT SCHOOL DISTRICT NO. 763 SUMMARY OF FINDINGS AND RESPONSES YEAR ENDED JUNE 30, 2019

-Finding: 2018-001 ANNUAL FINANCIAL REPORTING UNDER GENERALLY ACCEPTED reporting that would enable management to ensure its annual financial statements and related footnote disclosures are complete and presented in accordance with accounting principles generally accepted in the United States of
+Finding: 2019-001 ANNUAL FINANCIAL REPORTING UNDER GENERALLY ACCEPTED reporting that would enable management to ensure its annual financial statements and related footnote disclosures are complete and presented in accordance with accounting principles generally accepted in the United States of